 Holding down Ctrl (or Cmd on macOS) while having the Add Layer menu open, allows selecting multiple entries without closing the dropdown.

 V-Ray and SketchUp Materials

-V-Ray supports SketchUp materials by internally copying their attributes and "translating" them to a V-Ray material in order to read them.
+V-Ray supports native SketchUp materials by internally copying their attributes and "translating" them to a V-Ray material in order to read them.
 That is why, although SketchUp materials by default do not have that many options, when shown in the Asset Editor - they have additional V-Ray options.

 Note that this additional V-Ray data stored for each material can only be read in V-Ray, not in SketchUp itself.

 Native SketchUp materials can be converted to V-Ray materials and vice versa.
 Use the V-Ray's menu tools to do so.

 Caution is advised when converting a V-Ray material back to a SketchUp one as this is done by irreversibly stripping all of its V-Ray data.

 In SketchUp a texture is required to manage the texture mapping of the material in the viewport.
 Some of the V-Ray materials (generic materials) provide material binding settings allowing them to sync the viewport presentation with SketchUp's material editor.
 Complex materials and materials that have procedural textures linked to their diffuse color slot are displayed with a default V-Ray placeholder texture or the so called, texture helper.

 Multi-materials do not have any binding options available.
 The V-Ray texture helper map is always used in the viewport, but you can switch the texture from the SketchUp material editor.

 If a Generic, Emissive or Metallic material contains multiple layers, only the top-most one is regarded in Auto binding mode.